helenzzq/COVID_Data_Converter/README.md

 ```

 ### Data constraints
-- Must specify date in "MM-DD-YY"
+- Must specify date in "MM-DD-YYYY"
 - Please upload the data as the specified format given by the handout.
 - If you want to upload time series data, must contain "time_series" in filename